 Am I required to hire a C/TPA?

 If you own and operate a safety sensitive vehicle (truckers, for example), you are required to hire a C/TPA to manage your drug/alcohol testing program.

 When you hire a C/TPA fully trained in DOT regulations, compliance liability is no longer your burden to bear alone.
-C/TPAs specialize in DOT regulations and stay on top of changes for you.
+C/TPAs specialize in DOT and FMCSA drug and alcohol testing regulations and stay on top of changes for you.
 It is their job to keep you compliant.

 What’s the difference between an Occupational Health Screening company and a Drug/Alcohol Testing company?

 An occupational health company, like a medical clinic, may seem to be a convenient drug and alcohol screening partner.
 Many safety-sensitive jobs require a physical, usually done in a clinic.
 It may seem convenient to let the clinic perform the drug/alcohol test, as well.